act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 Each target element describes the topic or purpose of the first [perceivable content][] after the test target that is not [decorative][].
 The order of elements is determined by the [flat tree][].

 **Note:** Headings do not need to be lengthy.
-A word, or even a single character, may sufficent.
+A word, or even a single character, may be sufficient.

 ## Assumptions